kabocha23/Ecommerce-Product-Page/README.md

-A responsive product page web and mobile design for a fictional e-commerce website Sneakers Company.
+A responsive web/mobile design for a fictional e-commerce website Sneakers Company.
+No libraries imported for this project.

 Features include navbar transitioning to collapsible sidebar, selectible photo gallery, cart with CRUD functionality, live cart quantity bubble.